aasthadave9/Advanced-Physical-Design-Using-OpenLANE-Sky130/README.md

 Number of cells = 14876,
 Therefore, Flop ratio = 1613/14876 = 0.1084 = 10.84%

-*Note: The OpenLANE github repository can be accessed [here](https://github.com/The-OpenROAD-Project/OpenLane)*

 #### Characterization of synthesis results
 We may check the success of the synthesis step by checking the synthesis folder for the synthesised netlist file (.v file)
 ![lab18](https://user-images.githubusercontent.com/86701156/124061491-8e051700-da4c-11eb-9212-d26b4ca25595.PNG)